bruceharrison1984/Schedulely/apps/schedulely-docs/docs/Usage/Themes/Theming.md

 <Schedulely ... theme="my-theme" dark={true} />
 ```

-## Dark Mode

-Dark mode is supported by setting the `dark` attribute to any value other than `undefined` on the main schedulely component.
-This will
-cause the `data-dark` attribute to appear on the root Schedulely element.
-Specific CSS selectors can be used to based on this attribute.
-See the included styles for guidance.

 ## Included Themes

 Themes can be demoed in the Storybook application by changing the theme prop to one of the following values: